-After a flight to Tumlingtar(400m), we walk through the Brahman and Chettri habitats and move upwards to Rai, Limbu and Gurung habitation.
-The trail crosses Arun valley at Num and moves up the KasuwaKhola to Makalu Base Camp which is at a height of 4,870m.
-The gradual climb is strenuous yet scenic backdrops make the trail interesting.
-Views of Makalu, Baruntse, Chamlang and other peaks form a spectacular massif.
+After a flight to Tumlingtar(400m), we walk through the Brahman and Chettri habitats and move upwards to Rai, Limbu, and Gurung habitation.
+The trail crosses Arun valley at Num and moves up the KasuwaKhola to Makalu Base Camp, which is 4,870m.
+The gradual climb is strenuous, yet scenic backdrops make the trail enjoyable—views of Makalu, Baruntse, Chamlang, and other peaks from a spectacular massif.
 After the last Sherpa village at Tashigaon, we carry on with adequate supplies and camp for shelter.
 Crossing three high passes, the trail takes a maximum altitude of 5,150m.
-Mountain views at the passes and other viewpoints are beyond imagination and parts of the river valleys Arun and Barun fall under conserved watershed areas.
+Mountain views at the passes and other viewpoints are beyond imagination, and parts of Arun and Barun's river valleys fall under conserved watershed areas.

 Makalu Base Camp Trekking is a journey to the core of the Himalayas, a rewarding challenge meant for experienced trekkers.
-Awe-inspiring scenery awaits, views of Everest through Kanchenjunga and north into Tibet, the river valleys Arun and Barun, glaciers and enchanting waterfalls all add up to a trip beyond imagination.
-This rugged territory is less explored with the trail talking days of uninhabited territory that adds toughness and simultaneously blesses with an exploration of the preserved beauty.
-Makalu is the fifth highest peak in the world and stands 8,468m tall.
+Awe-inspiring scenery awaits, views of Everest through Kanchenjunga and north into Tibet, the river valleys Arun and Barun, glaciers, and enchanting waterfalls add up to a trip beyond imagination.
+This rugged territory is less explored with the trail talking days of the uninhabited part that adds toughness and simultaneously blesses with an exploration of the preserved beauty.
+Makalu is the fifth highest peak globally and stands 8,468m tall.